teradici/deploy/README.md

 ## Deployment Parameters
-The following parameters are the form fields you are required to fill in on the template in the Microsoft Azure Portal to begin deploying CAM:
+The following parameters are required to to begin deploying CAM:
 * Administrative Domain User Credentials: The desired credentials for the administrator account to be created for the domain.
   * The username must be short form and not a User Principal Name (UPN).
 For example 'uname' is allowed and 'uname@example.com' is not allowed.
 There are certain names such as 'administrator' which are also not allowed.
 See [FAQs about Windows Virtual Machines.](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/faq)
   * It must not be an existing domain account.
-* domainName: The FQDN of the Active Directory Domain to be created. **Must have a '.' like example.com or domain.local.**
+* Domain Name: The FQDN of the Active Directory Domain to be created. **Must have a '.' like example.com or domain.local.**
   * The domain name does not need to be unique to get the system operational so if you're testing an isolated system you can use the same name for your deployments like 'mydomain.com.'
-* registrationCode: The license registration code for the PCoIP CAS licenses.
+* Registration Code: The license registration code for the PCoIP CAS licenses.
 The CAS registration code is sent to you in an email once you have purchased a CAS license.
 * *(Optional)* Service Principal Account: A manually generated Service Principal Account can be provided to be used by CAM.
 Otherwise one will be generated for CAM automatically.

-## Deploying Cloud Access Manager using Microsoft Azure
+## Deploying Cloud Access Manager with Azure Cloud Shell
 The CAM solution consists of the following components:
  * Deployment Cloud Server (This provides the administration GUI)
  * Domain Controller (This will contain an active directory)